·

 Step 7: Chill until set

-Cover the pan tightly and refrigerate or freeze until the cake is firm enough to slice.
+Cover the pan and refrigerate or freeze until the cake is firm enough to slice.
 As it chills, the graham crackers soften into a cake-like layer, and the pudding and whipped topping set into a cool, creamy filling.

 How Long Should Banana Split Icebox Cake Chill?